Amazon API Error Handling: A Production-Ready Python Guide to Retries, Backoff, and Circuit Breakers

 |---|---|---|---|

-400 Bad Request | The request is malformed. | Permanent | No. Fix the request. |
+400 Bad Request | Invalid ASIN, domain, or parameter. | Permanent | No. Fix the request parameters. |

-401 Unauthorized | Invalid authentication credentials. | Permanent | No. Refresh credentials. |
+401 Unauthorized | Invalid or expired API key. | Permanent | No. Refresh your API credentials. |

-403 Forbidden | You don't have permission. | Permanent | No. Check permissions. |
+403 Forbidden | Plan limit reached or endpoint not permitted. | Permanent | No. Check your plan permissions. |

-429 Too Many Requests | Rate limit exceeded. | Transient | Yes, after the delay specified in the Retry-After header. |
+429 Too Many Requests | Rate limit exceeded. | Transient | Yes, after the delay in the Retry-After header. |

-500 Internal Server Error | A generic error on the server. | Transient | Yes.
-The server may recover. |
+500 Internal Server Error | Upstream error from the API server. | Transient | Yes.
+The server may recover quickly. |

-502 Bad Gateway | A server upstream returned an invalid response. | Transient | Yes.
-Often a temporary network issue. |
+502 Bad Gateway | Proxy or gateway returned an invalid response. | Transient | Yes.
+Often a brief network issue. |

-503 Service Unavailable | The server is temporarily down or overloaded. | Transient | Yes.
-The service is expected to be back online. |
+503 Service Unavailable | API server is temporarily overloaded. | Transient | Yes.
+The service is expected back online shortly. |

 Don't Just Retry, Retry Smart: Exponential Backoff with Jitter